Ministry of Mining (Chile)

 The Ministry of Mining (Ministerio de Minería) is the cabinet-level administrative office in charge of matters related to mining in Chile.
+The minister of mining in Chile is also the board president of the National Mining Enterprise (ENAMI).

 The mining sector contributed 16.4% of Chile's gross domestic product in 2009, 14,157 billion pesos, mostly from copper mining.